airbnb/aerosolve/demo/twenty_news/README.md

 #### Switching to the correct version of spark with Homebrew on Mac OSX
 If you have used spark recently, you are probably running a version >= 2.
 You can check this by running,

-   brew info apache-spark
+  `brew info apache-spark`

 To obtain the correct version of spark, run the following,

-   brew search apache-spark
+   `brew search apache-spark
    brew install apache-spark@1.6
    brew unlink apache-spark
-   brew link apache-spark@1.6
+   brew link apache-spark@1.6`

 #### Adding spark-submit to your path
 To add spark-submit to your path, you can run the flowing line and add to your favorite profile (e.g. .zshrc)

-   export PATH="/usr/local/opt/apache-spark@1.6/bin:$PATH"
+   `export PATH="/usr/local/opt/apache-spark@1.6/bin:$PATH"`

 Finally, check that you are currently running the correct version of apache-spark.

-   spark-submit --version
+   `spark-submit --version`

 #### Switching to the correct version of Thrift with Homebrew on Mac OSX
 If you have recently installed Thrift by running,

-   brew install thrift
+   `brew install thrift`

 chances are that you have version >= 10 installed.

-   thrift -version
+   `thrift -version`

 To obtain and switch to the correct version of thrift, run the following,

-   brew search thrift
+   `brew search thrift
    brew install thrift@0.90
    brew unlink thrift
-   brew link thrift@0.90
+   brew link thrift@0.90`

-Finally, check that you are currentlly running the correct version of thrift.
+Finally, check that you are currently running the correct version of thrift.

-   thrift -version
+   `thrift -version`

 ## Running the demo